vicenteherrera/cloud-native-shell/README.md

   * [z](https://github.com/rupa/z): smart directory changer

-## Other open source Cloud Native tools for a cluster
+## Other Cloud Native tools to run in a cluster

 The following Cloud Native tools should be installed in the cluster/nodes to be able to use them.